saralpulit/PresentationSlides/README.md

 ## PresentationSlides

-This repository contains slides from various presentations.
-I have made them publicly-available so that you can download and reuse them.
+This repository contains slides from various presentations that I have made publicly-available.

-If you reuse images or slides, please cite me and/or this GitHub repository as the source.

 If you have questions on any of these presentations, please feel free to get in touch! (s.l.pulit@umcutrecht.nl)